-Data source FITW Original variable B2 Name in dataset v_11_08 Definition Question: Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
+Data source FITW Original variable B2 Name in data set v_11_08 Definition Question: Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 Country scores vary between 0 (worst) and 4 (best).
-Original scale Nominal Citation Freedom House (2023) Data manipulation for aggregation Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g., through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED dataset.
+Original scale Ordinal Citation Freedom House (2024) Data manipulation for aggregation Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g. through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED data set.
 Indicator of Representation 1.1.
 Credible Elections Aggregation IRT to construct subattribute 1.1.
 Credible Elections.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Data source FITW Original variable В3 Name in dataset v_11_09 Definition Question: Are the people's political choices free from domination by forces that are external to the political sphere, or by political forces that employ extrapolitical means?
+Data source FITW Original variable B3 Name in data set v_11_09 Definition Question: Are the people's political choices free from domination by forces that are external to the political sphere, or by political forces that employ extrapolitical means?
 Country scores vary between 0 (worst) and 4 (best).
-Original scale Nominal Citation Freedom House (2023) Data manipulation for aggregation Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g., through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED dataset.
+Original scale Ordinal Citation Freedom House (2024) Data manipulation for aggregation Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g. through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED data set.
 Indicator of Representation 1.1.
 Credible Elections Aggregation IRT to construct subattribute 1.1.
 Credible Elections.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Free and fair elections (v\11\10)
+Free and fair elections (v_11_10)

-Data source вті Original variable elect Name in dataset v_11_10 Definition Countries scored from 1 to 10, following the statements listed below: 1 National elections, if held at all, are entirely unfree and unfair.
-2 3 4 General elections are held, but serious irregularities during voting process and ballot count occur.
+Data source BTI Original variable elect Name in data set v_11_10 Definition Countries scored from 1 to 10, following the statements listed below: 1.
+National elections, if held at all, are entirely unfree and unfair.
+2. 3.
+4. General elections are held, but serious irregularities during voting process and ballot count occur.
 The rights to vote, campaign and run for office are restricted, and elections have de facto only limited influence over who governs.
-5 6 7 General, multi-party elections are held, conducted properly and accepted as the means of filling political posts.
+5. 6.
+7. General, multiparty elections are held, conducted properly and accepted as the means of filling political posts.
 However, there are some constraints on the fairness of the elections with regard to registration, campaigning or media access.
-8 9 10 There are no constraints on free and fair elections.
-Original scale Nominal Citation Bertelsmann Stiftung (2023) Data manipulation for aggregation Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g., through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED dataset.
-Indicator of Representation 1.1.
+8. 9.
+10. There are no constraints on free and fair elections.
+Original scale Ordinal Citation Bertelsmann Stiftung (2024) Data manipulation for aggregation Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g. through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED data set.
+Indicator of 1.
+Representation 1.1.
 Credible Elections Aggregation IRT to construct subattribute 1.1.
 Credible Elections.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Inclusive suffrage (v\12\01)
+Inclusive suffrage (v_12_01)